IEEE Bionic Arm

 Overview

-A bionic arm project focused on embedded firmware, EMG acquisition, calibration, and real-time control.
-I led the firmware side, helping shape how signals were acquired, processed, and integrated into system behavior.
+A bionic arm project focused on embedded firmware, joystick-driven control, calibration, and real-time servo actuation.
+I led the firmware side, shaping how operator inputs were processed through a finite-state machine and translated into coordinated multi-joint motion.

 Problem

-The team needed a reliable firmware foundation for acquiring EMG signals, calibrating inputs, and supporting responsive multi-DOF actuation in a bionic arm platform.
+The team needed a reliable firmware foundation for processing joystick inputs, calibrating servo outputs, and supporting responsive multi-DOF actuation in a bionic arm platform.

 Objectives